The Archive

 Desktop Mini

-Created as a loss-leader, the Desktop Mini was an entry level DIY speaker for those who want to get started.
-Offered at a starting price of $199, it was created using a 5″ Aluminum woofer & a 3/4 inch tweeter.
+Created as a “loss-leader”, the Desktop Mini was designed to be an entry level DIY speaker for those who wanted to get started in DIY on a budget.
+The Mini was offered at a starting price of $199.
+It was designed around a 5″ Aluminum woofer & 0.75 inch aluminum tweeter.

-The kit included the option of a flatpack, assembled or finished cabinet.
+The kit included the option of a flatpack, and assembled or finished cabinets.

-Due to the number of tweeters available, we never expanded this series, and the remaining units are kept as spares.
+Due to the number of tweeters available, we never expanded this series beyond this model, a small number of remaining tweeters are kept as spares.